wp-plugins/fs-link-posts/README.txt

 Tested up to: 3.0.1
 Stable tag: trunk

 FS Link Posts is a simple plugin to enable you to manually associate a post with other posts you’ve created.
-It works with Posts, Pages and Custom Post Types

 == Description ==

-Seriously, I have nothing more to say!
+It works with Posts, Pages and Custom Post Types, giving you a really simple way to make one post refer to another.
+Not to be confused with automated "Related Posts" plugins.

+It's probably most handy for Custom Post Types, where you may want to display a list of similar items based on factors that are indeterminable for an automation algorithm.

+**Current Limitations**
+* It's only a one-way reference for now
+* It's limited to linking posts of the same type

+If you need help or have ideas for more features, please use the plugin forum.

 == Installation ==